rust-lang/rfcs/text/3245-refined-impls.md

 We could allow `#[refine]` on individual aspects of a function signature like the return type, where clauses, or argument types.
 This would allow users to scope refinement more narrowly and make sure that they aren't refining other aspects of that function signature.
 However, it seems unlikely that API refinement would be such a footgun that such narrowly scoping is needed.

 Going in the other direction, we could allow `#[refine]` on the impl itself.
 This would remove repetition in cases where an impl refines many items at once.
-It seems unlikely that this would be desired frequently enough to justify it.
+It is unclear if this would be desired frequently enough to justify it.

 # Prior art
 [prior-art]: #prior-art